yevrah/simplerr/examples/00.quickstart/README.md

 You should now be able to browse to http://localhost:9000/ - Congratulations on your first page!

-## More on routes

-Routes in this framework are pretty flexible, you can add various enpoints such as '/home', '/user', etc and server relevant content from it.

 ## Accepting data from routes, query strings, and forms

-Add the following code to index.py, these demonstrate some of the various methods to take inputs and ata.
+Add the following code to index.py, these demonstrate some of the various methods to take inputs and respond to data.

 ```python
 @web('/echo/<msg>')